 We are about helping people experience the natural world

-As a marine eco-tourism business, we are clear in our purpose of responsible and sustainable tourism.
+As a marine conservation business sustained by tourism, we are clear in our purpose, of responsible and sustainable operations.

 Working with people and showing them the natural world is perhaps the single most important thing we can do in conservation. .